mizol/LearnLabs_GroceryProducts/README.md

 By completing these labs, you will:
 - **Gain hands-on experience** with PostgreSQL, learning how to effectively fetch and index data using its powerful features.
 - **Sharpen your SQL skills** through practical application and real-world scenarios.
-- **Develop a strong understanding** of API versioning and best practices for robust error handling.

 ## 1 SQL Function paged search with total count